7 must-have restaurant marketing tools

-Marketing used to be all about big “campaigns.”
-Restaurants had to spend a fortune to spread the word through flyers, mailers, and traditional media ads.
-These days, you don’t even have to leave your desk to manage your sales strategies.
+Marketing used to be all about big «campaigns.» Restaurants had to spend a fortune to spread the word through flyers, mailers, and traditional media ads.
+When implementing today's restaurant marketing ideas, you don’t even have to leave your desk to manage your sales strategies.
 But that doesn’t mean it’s easy.
 With so many different channels you can use to reach your customers, many restaurant owners find it overwhelming and paralyzing.

 1. Social media scheduling tool